 Your doctor can discuss with you the risks and benefits involved.

-If you have not told your doctor about any of the above, tell them before you start taking Methylprednisolone Alphapharm.
+If you have not told your doctor about any of the above, tell them before you start treatment with Methylprednisolone Alphapharm.

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy,